MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/manage-multi-tenant-billing.md

 ## Add an associated billing tenant

 Before you begin, make sure you have either the tenant ID or the primary domain name for the tenant you want to invite.
-For more information, see [Find tenant ID, domain name, user object ID](https://docs.microsoft.com/partner-center/find-ids-and-domain-names#find-the-microsoft-azure-ad-tenant-id-and-primary-domain-name).
+For more information, see [Find a tenant ID or domain name](https://aka.ms/findtenantiddomain).

 1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2084771" target="_blank">Billing accounts</a> page.
 2. Select the name of the billing account you want to use as the primary billing tenant.